RachelMuston/sustainable-digital-policy/README.md

 The information on this repository will be especially useful to policy makers within governments and can serve as a reference guide.

+## License
+Unless otherwise noted, the source code of this project is distributed under the MIT License.

 ## How to Contribute
 Use Issues to post comments and discuss changes you'd like to make.